-Students in grades 7, 8, and 9 will be provided with both a school iPhone and a school MacBook.
-These are the only devices that a student may use and possess.
+Students in grades 7, 8, and 9 will be provided with a school MacBook.
+This is the only laptop that a student may use and possess.

-We will be able to manage these two devices and set them up to give students the flexibility and access they need and want while also protecting them.
+We will be able to manage this device and set it up to give students the flexibility and access they need and want while also protecting them.

-If a student has their own phone or computer with them next year in grade 7, 8, or 9 we will store it for them in a safe location until they leave school.
+If a student in grade 7, 8, or 9 has their own computer with them, we will store it for them in a safe location until they leave school.